basecom/FixturesPlugin/UPGRADE.md

 ## v2.x -> v3.x
 ### See changelog
-First have a look at the changes in the CHANGELOG.md
+First, review the changes documented in CHANGELOG.md.

 ### Support for older versions (Impact: High)
-Release V3 dropped support for PHP8.1 and Shopware 6.3 & 6.4.
-Now supported are PHP8.2, PHP8.3 and Shopware 6.5 and 6.6
+Release V3 has dropped support for PHP 8.1 and Shopware 6.3 & 6.4.
+The supported versions are now PHP 8.2, PHP 8.3, and Shopware 6.5 and 6.6.

 ### Dropped FixtureBag (Impact: High)
-We have dropped support for the FixtureBag which was given as a parameter in every `load` method.
-This means every Fixture needs to be updated:
+Support for the FixtureBag parameter in every `load` method has been removed.
+Each fixture needs to be updated accordingly:

 #### Before
 ```php